Reusing Previous Computations

 # ...

 Make the same change in Text.
-The CSS_PROPERTIES dictionary contains each CSS property that we support, plus its default value:
+The CSS_PROPERTIES dictionary contains each CSS property that we support, plus their default value:

 CSS_PROPERTIES = {